letsplaywithstrings/lyrcisScraper/README.md

 -------------------------------------------------------------------------

-If you want scrape all song lyrics whose artist name is begin with specific letter, use the following function below.You must define song capacity of each artist.
+If you want to scrape all song lyrics whose artist name begins with a specific letter, use the following function below.You must define the song capacity of each artist.
 ```phyton
 scrape_data(firstLetterOfArtist,songCapacityOfEachArtist)
 ```